angel-devicente/htcondor-iac/docs/index.rst

 Partitionable Slots
 ~~~~~~~~~~~~~~~~~~~

-For a long time HTCondor@IAC was configured with "one CPU-core" Static
+For a long time HTCondor\@IAC was configured with "one CPU-core" Static
 Slots.
 This means that the execution unit for a HTCondor job was always a
 CPU-core.
 This was very simple to understand (the number of slots in our
 HTCondor Pool was always the same, and each job would always get assigned a